balleon/portfolio/projects/kyverno-policies/README.md

 ### 1. Disallow Privileged Containers

-Blocks the creation of pods that run containers with the `privileged: true` setting.
+Blocks the creation of Pods that run containers with the `privileged: true` setting.

 ```bash
 kubectl apply --filename=policies/disallow-privileged-containers.yaml